CamilYed/readable-tests-by-example/README.md

     when: "The client make the payment in the amount 60 EUR"

-    then: "The client paid for delivery in the amount of 20 EUR"
+    then: "The client paid for delivery in the amount 20 EUR"

     and: "Free track music was not sent to the client" }